checkpoint-restore/checkpoint-restore-operator/docs/retention_policy.md

     -   `maxCheckpointsPerNamespace`: Maximum number of checkpoints per namespace.
     -   `maxCheckpointsPerPod`: Maximum number of checkpoints per pod.
     -   `maxCheckpointsPerContainer`: Maximum number of checkpoints per container.
+    -   `maxCheckpointSize`: Maximum size of a single checkpoint in MB.
+    -   `maxTotalSizePerNamespace`: Maximum total size of checkpoints per namespace in MB.
+    -   `maxTotalSizePerPod`: Maximum total size of checkpoints per pod in MB.
+    -   `maxTotalSizePerContainer`: Maximum total size of checkpoints per container in MB.
--   `containerPolicies` (optional): Specific retention policies for containers.
+-   `containerPolicies`: (Optional) Specific retention policies for containers.
     -   `namespace`: Namespace of the container.
     -   `pod`: Pod name of the container.
     -   `container`: Container name.
     -   `maxCheckpoints`: Maximum number of checkpoints for the container.
+    -   `maxCheckpointSize`: Maximum size of a single checkpoint in MB.
+    -   `maxTotalSize`: Maximum total size of checkpoints for the container in MB.
--   `podPolicies` (optional): Specific retention policies for pods.
+-   `podPolicies`: (Optional) Specific retention policies for pods.
     -   `namespace`: Namespace of the pod.
     -   `pod`: Pod name.
     -   `maxCheckpoints`: Maximum number of checkpoints for the pod.
+    -   `maxCheckpointSize`: Maximum size of a single checkpoint in MB.
+    -   `maxTotalSize`: Maximum total size of checkpoints for the pod in MB.
--   `namespacePolicies` (optional): Specific retention policies for namespaces.
+-   `namespacePolicies`: (Optional) Specific retention policies for namespaces.
     -   `namespace`: Namespace name.
     -   `maxCheckpoints`: Maximum number of checkpoints for the namespace.
+    -   `maxCheckpointSize`: Maximum size of a single checkpoint in MB.
+    -   `maxTotalSize`: Maximum total size of checkpoints for the namespace in MB.

 ## Policy Hierarchy and Specificity